-When Results Oriented Evangelism Isn’t Enough
+When Results Oriented Evangelism Isn’t Enough.

 For this essay, results-oriented evangelism is defined as the efforts a church or group of Christians make to get others to embrace their religious beliefs, or join their church.

 The following thoughts actually came to me in a dream where I found myself debating why it is that our evangelism efforts often fail.
 You know how dreams go.
 You’re never sure how long they last or what all has passed through your mind.
 You wake up and remember only a portion of what you’ve dreamed.
-I remember distinctly waking up with the thought embedded in my mind that we need to re-examine how we do evangelism.
+I remember distinctly waking up with the thought embedded in my mind that we need to re-examine how people do evangelism.
 Why do we do it?
 Our intentions may be good, but unknowingly our motives may be self-serving.

 What Motivates Us?